 • listen attentively to others in a variety of formal and informal settings involving peers and adults.

-• understand that information can be gained by generating questions and seeking answers.
+| All students should • understand that conversation is interactive. • begin to understand that the setting influences rules for communication. • understand that information can be gained by generating questions and seeking answers.

-The student will build oral communication skills, participating in group and partner discussions about various texts and topics.
+| | | The student will build oral communication skills, participating in group and partner discussions about various texts and topics. | To be successful with this standard, students are expected to

 • listen to and discuss a variety of texts that reflect the Virginia Standards of Learning in English, history and social science, science, and mathematics.